Case Study: Mill vs Gradle

 The Mill build for Mockito is generally snappier than the Gradle build.
 This applies to most workflows, but the difference matters most for workflows which are short-lived, where the difference in the fixed overhead of the build tool is most noticeable.

-For comparison purposes, I disabled the Gradle subprojects that we did not fully implement in Mill (groovyTest, groovyInlineTest, kotlinTest, kotlinReleaseCoroutinesTest, android, osgi-test, java21-test).
+For comparison purposes, I disabled the Gradle subprojects that we did not fully implement in Mill (groovyTest, groovyInlineTest, kotlinTest, kotlinReleaseCoroutinesTest, android, osgi-test, java21-test), and added the necessary flags to ensure caching/parallelism/etc. is configured similarly for both tools.
+This ensures the comparison is fair with both builds compiling the same code and running the same tests in the same way.

 For the benchmarks below, each provided number is the median wall time of three consecutive runs on my M1 Macbook Pro.
 While ad-hoc, these benchmarks are enough to give you a flavor of how Mill’s performance compares to Gradle: